PharmaLedger-IMI/helm-charts/charts/fgt/README.md

 - [helm 3](https://helm.sh/docs/intro/install/)
 - These mandatory configuration values:
-  - Domain - The Domain - e.g. `traceability`
+  - Domain - The DID Domain - e.g. `traceability`
-  - + Endpoint - The Domain URL - e.g. `https://fgt-dev.pharmaledger.pdmfc.com/traceability` - default is `$ORIGIN`
-  - Sub Domain - The Sub Domain - e.g. `traceability.my-company`
+  - subDomain - The Sub Domain - e.g. `traceability.my-company`
-  - Vault Domain - The Vault Domain - e.g. `vault.my-company`
+  - vaultDomain - The Vault Domain - e.g. `vault.my-company`
   - ethadapterUrl - The Full URL of the Ethadapter including protocol and port -  e.g. "https://ethadapter.my-company.com:3000" - if not specified, the local file storage will be used instead
+  - FGT API url - The url where your API is exposed to - e.g. "https://fgt-mah-api.pharma-company.com/traceability"
   - bdnsHosts - The Centrally managed and provided BDNS Hosts Config
+  - credentials - Your secret credentials file which is used as a secret seed for access to all data

 ## Usage

 - [Here](./README.md#values) is a full list of all configuration values.
 - The [values.yaml file](./values.yaml) shows the raw view of all configuration values.
+- The [example-my-config.yaml](./example-my-config.yaml) shows some useful configuration examples

 ## Changelog

+- First official release v0.2.0
+  - Tested single MAH install on Kubernetes/EKS in AWS
+  - Tested multi-participant (MAH, WHS, PHA, Traceability) install on Kubernetes/EKS in AWS
+  - Not tested with a blockchain yet - all anchors are stored on file storage
 - Initial version 0.1.3
   - For use with FGT in version v0.9.3
   - Only tested locally with Minikube yet